luisDVA/unheadr/README.md

 #> 6                            FALSE  24
 ```

+### Working with formatted spreadsheets

 **`annotate_mf()` and `annotate_mf_all()`**

 Sometimes embedded subheaders can’t be matched by content or context,
 but they share the same formatting in a spreadsheet file.
+Encoding data
+as formatting is also a very common practice.

 `annotate_mf()` flattens four common approaches to confer meaningful
 formatting to cells and adds this as a character string to the target